-- the ability of small enterprises or enterprises pertaining to historically disadvantaged individuals becoming competitive; or - · the ability of national industry to compete on the international market.
+- a specific region or economic sector; - the employment level; - the ability of small enterprises or enterprises pertaining to historically disadvantaged individuals becoming competitive; or - the ability of national industry to compete on the international market.

-In other words, the CRA has a very wide margin of discretion to assess mergers in the light of fluid criteria comprising economic, social and historical factors, including an explicit nod to the creation of national champions.
+In other words, the CRA has a very wide margin of discretion to assess mergers in light of fluid criteria comprising economic, social and historical factors, including an explicit nod to the creation of national champions.

-In April 2020, the CRA approved the Guidelines on the Analysis of Questions of the Notification Forms of Concentrations, aimed at providing companies with a few important directives and clarifications regarding, inter alia, the merger control procedure, the meaning of certain terms used in the notification forms and the substantive analysis to be carried out by the CRA.
+In April 2020, the CRA approved the Guidelines on the Analysis of Questions of Concentration Notification Forms, aimed at providing companies with a few important directives and clarifications regarding, among other things, the merger control procedure, the meaning of certain terms used in the notification forms and the substantive analysis to be carried out by the CRA.

 In terms of procedure, the Angolan regime provides for an investigation divided into Phase I (lasting up to 120 days) and, when deemed necessary, Phase II (which may last for up to 180 days).
+The average review period of the CRA in 2020 was approximately 96 days.
 The clock can be stopped for as long as the CRA considers necessary, in the event that remedies are submitted by the parties.
+If a final decision was not adopted at the end of the statutory time limit, the concentration will be deemed tacitly cleared by the CRA.